 The carriage of liquefied oxygen on vessels is regulated under 49 Code of Federal Regulations parts 100 to 199 (49 CFR 100-199).
 The carriage of liquefied oxygen is only authorized for transport on WSF vessels transiting to and from Vashon Island (Point Defiance to Tahlequah, Fauntleroy to Vashon, and Southworth to Vashon).
 Any vehicle presenting at a terminal other than those listed above for transportation on a WSF vessel will be refused passage.
 This includes the transport of empty tanks used to carry liquefied oxygen.

-Washington State Ferries allows customers to bring portable gasoline containers aboard its vessels, subject to the specific rules and restrictions described in this procedure and to ensure compliance with regulatory agencies and reduce the risk of fire and explosion resulting from the ignition of gasoline stored in containers that are not USCG approved.
-Under an exemption issued by the Federal Department of Transportation, WSF can allow customers to carry gasoline in their vehicles only and subject to the following rules and restrictions.
+Washington State Ferries allows customers to bring portable gasoline containers aboard its vessels, subject to the specific rules and restrictions described in this procedure.
+To ensure compliance with regulatory agencies and reduce the risk of fire and explosion resulting from ignition, gasoline must be stored in containers that are UL-listed or USCG approved.
+Under an exemption issued by the Federal Department of Transportation, WSF can allow customers to carry gasoline in their vehicles only and subject to the following rules and restrictions:

 NOTE: Camp stove or lantern fuel also may be transported, subject to the same rules and restrictions.